-Symptoms and diagnosis of deep vein thrombosis (DVT)
+Deep vein thrombosis (DVT)

 Signs and symptoms of DVT

-If you do have any of the DVT symptoms below - especially if they occur suddenly - seek medical advice right away:
+If you do have any of the warning signs below - especially if they occur suddenly - seek medical advice right away:

 - Swelling in one or both legs